The Program Czech for Foreigners

 - interpreter and translator in Czech or foreign companies

 - worker in state administration or various cultural institutions

 The precondition for accepting an applicant to the study program is the knowledge of the Czech language at the beginning level, which corresponds to the A1/A2 categories according to the CEFR.
 Applicants must also be able to communicate in B1 English, as English serves as a language of mediation in the first year of study.

-Applicants should thus be able to communicate in simple, repetitive situations with a predictable information interchange about well-known topics and activities.
-Their word-stock should cover basic conversation topics, such as a family, hobby, food, shopping, traveling, studies, etc. Applicants must be able to introduce themselves and their families, describe their previous schooling, explain their motivation for studying the program, etc.
+Applicants should thus be able to communicate in Czech in simple, repetitive situations with predictable information interchange about well-known topics and activities.
+Their vocabulary should cover basic conversation topics, such as a family, hobby, food, shopping, traveling, studies, etc. Applicants must be able to introduce themselves and their families, describe their previous schooling, explain their motivation for studying the program, etc.

 Besides the spoken communication, applicants must be able to write short, easy texts, such as a simple personal letter (e-mail), a notice, etc.

-Language competence thus corresponds to, e.g., the contents of these textbooks:
+Language competence thus corresponds to the contents of these textbooks:

 - Holá, L., & Bořilová, P. (2011). Čeština expres 1: Praha: Akropolis. (the A1 level)